FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 Why no financial services licence

 Challenge-based prop firms that trade only their own capital are not managing client funds, not providing investment advice, and not offering financial products in the sense that requires a licence.
 The trader pays a fee for an evaluation service.
-If the trader passes, the firm provides access to an account funded by the firm's own capital.
-Money does not flow in the other direction the way it would for a traditional broker, so no licence is required under most interpretations of financial services law globally.

 What UAE regulation means for an Australian trader

 In short, the UAE regulation is not a red flag, but it does mean your consumer protection is weaker than with an ASIC-regulated Australian broker.
 For a USD 100 challenge fee this is an acceptable trade-off.
-For USD 1,000+ on a larger account, it is worth factoring in when deciding between FundedNext and an alternative with stronger home-jurisdiction protection.

 FundedNext vs FTMO: which should an Australian pick?